jannes-io/steam-workshop-downloader/README.md

 ```

 ## Configuration
-We highly recommend running this script on an isolated steam account rather than a personal account.
+We highly recommend running this script on an isolated steam account rather than a personal account if you plan on deploying this to a server.
+Your credentials will be visible to anyone that has access to this file.
 You must also **either disable steam guard, or run and log in to steamcmd at least once** to cache the steam guard code.
+Steam also requires that you own a copy of the game to prevent pirating.

 Here you can find an example for cba and ace.
 ```json